sjzar/ips/docs/dump_en.md

 - `-i, --input-file string`：Specifies the path to the input IP database file.
 Required.
 - `--input-format string`：Specifies the format of the input IP database file.
 Default is auto-detection.
 - `--input-option string`：Specifies options for the database reader.
 For more information, refer to the database documentation.
+- `--hybrid-mode string`: Specifies the operational mode for the Hybrid Reader.
+Options are `comparison` and `aggregation`.
+For more details, refer to [IPS Configuration Documentation](./config_en.md#hybridmode).
 - `-o, --output-file string`：Specifies the path to the dump file.
 When not specified, outputs to the standard output stream.
 - `--lang string`：Sets the language for the output information.
 Default is `zh-CN` (Chinese).
 - `-f, --fields string`：Specifies the fields to be extracted from the input file.
 Default is all fields.
 For a detailed explanation of the parameter, refer to  [IPS Configuration Documentation](./config_en.md#fields)。